America Finally Has Its First Black Bachelorette

 “I do think I can change the perception of the Bachelorette.
 And not just because of my race.
 I’m older.
 I might be the oldest,” Lindsay says.
 “I turned 32 this season!
 And, you know, the profession that I have — I think a lot of women will be able to relate to me and rally behind me because there are a lot of us out there who have dedicated so much time to our career but are lacking on the personal side.”

 The diversity of Lindsay’s suitors might be this season’s most significant change — there are a record-breaking 14 suitors of color (11 of whom are black).
-Still, by and large, they remain off-brand Abercrombie and Fitch models.
+Still, by and large, they remain off-brand Abercrombie & Fitch models.
 Most still look like they bathe in Jägermeister.
 Chris Harrison has already called it “the most dramatic season of The Bachelorette,” the same as he does every season.
 The ratings are still bulletproof (6 million viewers last week).
 So far, it’s business as usual.

 “I think a lot of people will tune in out of sheer curiosity,” she tells me, as she sets a Starbucks Ethos water bottle down on the nondescript block of wood the hotel considers a coffee table.
 “What is she going to be like, is this going to be a different season of The Bachelorette?
 I honestly don’t think it will be.
 I’m not being, like, so pro-black; I’m just me, and I am a black woman, and I am representing myself in that regard.”